Enhancing Large Vision Language Models with Self-Training on Image Comprehension: Experimental Details

 \section{Experimental Details}

 \paragraph{Perference data construction.} We consider randomly sampling from the following ``bad'' prompts as a means of generating dis-preferred examples. \begin{itemize}[nosep] \item ``Describe the image with imaginative objects that may exist in the scene.'' \item ``Enrich the description by adding hypothetical objects or characters that could be part of the scene.'' \item ``Suggest and detail practical items or people that could logically inhabit the image's setting.'' \item ``Incorporate elements that, though absent, would seamlessly fit into the context of the picture.'' \item ``Imagine and describe additional everyday objects or activities taking place just out of frame.'' \item ``Augment the scene with details of potential events or items that are plausible.'' \item ``Conceive of and detail natural elements, such as weather or animals, that could realistically enter the scene.
 Make the description affirmative.'' \item ``Invent and incorporate details of practical tools, vehicles, or gadgets that could be expected in a similar scenario.'' \end{itemize} Given an input image, with $50\%$ chance, we generate the dis-preferred response using the ``bad'' prompt.
 Otherwise, we generate the dis-preferred response with a corrupted image either from color jittering or lower resolution.
 To generate the preferred response, we use the following step-by-step prompt: \begin{itemize} \item ``Please provide a detailed description of the image, focusing on the following.
 Identify the main subjects (people, animals, objects) in the image and describe what they are doing.
 Describe the setting of the image.
 Is it indoors or outdoors?
 What kind of environment or location does it depict?
 What mood does the image convey?
 Are there any specific elements (such as lighting, weather, expressions) that contribute to this atmosphere?
 Describe the dominant colors and the overall composition.
 How do these elements affect the image's impact?
 Point out any details or symbols that might be relevant to understanding the image's meaning or context.
-If applicable, provide interpretations of what the image might represent or communicate.'' \end{itemize} In Stage 2, we prompt the LVLM with simple instructions like ``Explain what is depicted in the photograph.'' to gather the image descriptions for Stage 2 fine-tuning.
+If applicable, provide interpretations of what the image might represent or communicate.'' \end{itemize} The prompts used as instructions in DPO are listed below: \begin{itemize} \item ``Illustrate the details of the picture.'' \item ``Summarize the visual content presented.'' \item ``Explain what is depicted in the photograph.'' \item ``Outline the key elements captured in the image.'' \item ``Detail the composition and subjects within the frame.'' \item ``Convey the atmosphere and mood represented in the snapshot.'' \item ``Interpret the scene shown in the image.'' \item ``Identify and describe the main focal points in the visual.'' \end{itemize} In Stage 2, we prompt the LVLM with simple instructions like ``Explain what is depicted in the photograph.'' to gather the image descriptions for Stage 2 fine-tuning.

 \paragraph{Fine-tuning details.} We train for 1 epoch in each stage, including the image comprehension self-training stage and the description-infused fine-tuning stage.
 We use the same hyperparameters for LoRA fine-tuning in both stages, with \texttt{lora\_r} $= 128$, \texttt{lora\_alpha} $= 256$, and \texttt{lora\_target} $=$ \texttt{all}.
 The fine-tuning hyperparameters for Stage 1 are presented in Table~\ref{tab:hyper-stage1}.
 The parameters remain the same for Stage 2 fine-tuning, with the only differences being a learning rate of $2e-5$ and a global batch size of $64$.